labdaddy/linux/distro-agnostic/ssh-1.md

 **Make the changes stick**
 - `sudo service ssh restart`
 - verify with netstat -tulpn, should return a connection listing port 22 as LISTEN

+**Make sure password based authentication is BLOCKED and only key based ALLOWED**
+- ssh to the remote machine
+- enter the password.
+Server should respond with `Permission denied (publickey).`
+- ssh to this machine again and this time enter the passphrase you setup for the public key.
+Now the server should allow access.